Tulipa hungarica

 Tulipa hungarica, the Danube tulip, Banat tulip or Rhodope tulip, is a species of flowering plant in the family Liliaceae.
 It is also in the subgenus Tulipa.
 It is found on the rocky mountainsides of Bulgaria, Romania, Hungary and Slovenia, especially along the gorges of the river Danube.
 It has small bright yellow flowers in spring and blue-grey leaves.

 Description

 Tulipa hungarica is a perennial plant, with a small, ovoid shaped bulb that has brown papery skin (tunicate) and sessile bulbils (growing off main bulb).
-Meaning that it vegetativly increases from the original plants.
+Meaning that it vegetatively increases from the original plants.